8.80 USE OF SPECIAL EQUIPMENT

 Use of MTVs is restricted to closed construction work zones.
 Applicable permits must be obtained for moving the vehicles to and from the project on the open highway for compliance with Code of Iowa weight laws.
 Do not allow the contractor to operate this equipment on the open road.

 Due to the possibility of excessive axle loads and tire contact pressures, material transfer vehicles must be approved by the Office of Design and Office of Bridges and Structures prior to use on a particular project.
 Approval for use can be requested through the Office of Construction and Materials.

 Primary and interstate pavements on which the MTV operates must be at least 8 inches in thickness.
-MTV shall not be operated on shoulders, subbases, or lower lifts of HMA pavement without prior approval from the project engineer.
-An analysis of the existing pavement structural numbers by the Office of Design is required prior to MTV approval.
+MTV shall not be operated on shoulders, subbases, or lower lifts of asphalt pavement without prior approval from the project engineer.
+An analysis of the existing pavement structural numbers by the Pavement Design section is required prior to MTV approval.
 This analysis is requested by the contractor through the project engineer.

 An analysis by the Office of Bridges and Structures of each bridge to be crossed is required if the vehicle exceeds the allowable weight formula for bridges.
 This evaluation is based on the MTV in an unloaded condition and must be performed prior to crossing any bridges.
 The analysis is also requested by the contractor through the project engineer.

 Following are the procedures to be followed in regards to obtaining MTV approval:

 1. Contractor requests permission from project engineer to use MTV on a specific project, preferably no later than at the preconstruction meeting.
 The contractor must provide the make and model of MTV, and any additional information needed for analysis.

 2. Project engineer forwards the request to the Office of Construction and Materials, who will arrange for reviews, as needed, by the Office of Bridges & Structures and Office of Design.